polkadot-developers/polkadot-docs/polkadot-protocol/architecture/polkadot-chain/overview.md

 ### What is DOT?

-DOT is the native token of the Polkadot network, much like BTC is for Bitcoin and Ether is for the Ethereum blockchain.
+DOT is the native token of the Polkadot network, much like BTC for Bitcoin and Ether for the Ethereum blockchain.

-### Redomination
+### Redenomination

 Polkadot conducted a community poll, which ended on **27 July 2020** at block **888,888** to decide whether to redenominate the DOT token.